 ♥ Taste – Does this oil have a flavor?
 Or is it tasteless and neutral in flavor?
 If it is not neutral, does the flavor compliment the dish?

-Viscosity – How thick is the oil?
-Does the weight of it match how it is being used?
+♥ Viscosity – How thick is the oil?
+Does the weight of the cooking oil match how it is being used?

-This week lets look at the first two items on this list, Heat Resistance and Taste.
+lets look at the first two items from this list, Heat Resistance and Taste

 The last thing you ever want to have is a fire in the kitchen, which is why understanding the smoking points of oils is important.
-Oils with a low smoking point will break down if you heat them beyond their smoking point.
+All cooking oils will break down, if you heat them beyond their smoking point.
 As the oil breaks down, evidenced by smoking, your food may gain an “off” taste after being fried… and very importantly, the oil could catch fire while being overheated.
 Yikes!

 But there are times when the oil, if flavored, can give a boost to the other flavors in your dish, like a drop or two of sesame oil in your stir fry, or hazelnut oil in your vinaigrette.
 Last week I shared my recipe for Coconut Crumb Banana Muffins and I used coconut oil.
 It was a good choice for this recipe as it gave a flavor boost to the Coconut Crumb Topping and also to the muffin.

 so, this week I am sharing a great chart comparing 2 of the 4 characteristics of cooking oils